fxnlabs/function-public-docs/function-network/using-function-network/run-a-node.md

 1.  **Get FUNC Tokens**: To stake your node, you'll need FUNC tokens.
 You can get testnet tokens from the [Function Network Faucet](https://www.function.network/faucet).
 2.  **Start the Node & Get Your Node ID**: Follow one of the guides below to start your node.
 When you start the node, it will output your unique Node ID.
-3.  **Expose your node through NGINX or HAProxy**: The node listens on `localhost`.
-Our staking UI requires a publicly accessible URL to reach your node.
+3.  **Expose your node through NGINX or HAProxy**: Your node needs to be publicly reachable by Function Network.
+Expose your node publicly through a reverse proxy.
 3.  **Stake Your Node**: Once you have your Node ID and publicly accessible node URL, go to the [staking page](https://www.function.network/provide) to stake it on the network.

 ## Running as a Binary